EllaBrands/stanDev/User-Interface-Guidelines-for-Developers.md

     - declared type (cov_matrix, etc.)
     - which were declared in the parameters, transformed parameters, and generated quantities blocks

-It is not clear if the following algorithms would be methods or stand-alone functions that input a model and configuration options:
+It is not clear if the following algorithms would be methods or stand-alone functions that input a program and configuration options:

 - tuple [a-z]+hmc()
 - tuple lbfgs()